 Might there have been a more effective release strategy in how the album was marketed and promoted?

 And that’s not to say the album overflowed with radio-ready singles, but a more strategic approach could have been beneficial: going with “C’mon C’mon” as the first single; utilizing “Go” and “Tomorrow” for album-oriented rock radio stations; giving ballad “Love” a chance as a single; and so on.
 “Nine Lives” still could have had its own release at a certain point, but it would have been part of a bigger overall plan.

 Unfortunately, “Nine Lives” ended up being more of a one-off to not only hype but carry the album, which was impractical.
 When all was said and done, sales for Songs from the Sparkle Lounge didn’t even reach gold status.

 Is Songs from the Sparkle Lounge at the top of many fans’ lists of favorite Def Leppard albums?

-But what the album did provide was an opportunity for the band to exercise its creative muscles, churn out new music for eagerly awaiting fans, and get back to touring.
+But what the album did offer was an opportunity for the band to exercise its creative muscles, churn out new music for themselves and eager fans, and get back to touring.

-The album does have its moments: “C’mon C’mon” is definitely a standout track, as is “Go” and the underrated “Tomorrow.”
-And the Queen-esque, emotional power-ballad “Love” had the potential to be one of the band’s greatest epics — to read more about it, here’s a complete breakdown and ranking for all of Song from the Sparkle Lounge‘s songs.)
+The album still has its moments: “C’mon C’mon” is definitely a standout, as is “Go” and the underrated “Tomorrow.”
+And the Queen-esque, power-ballad “Love” was almost one of the band’s greatest epics.
+(Read more about “Love” and a complete ranking of Songs from the Sparkle Lounge‘s songs here.)

-In the end, a new Def Leppard album will always be welcomed.
-And just because Songs from the Sparkle Lounge doesn’t always shine for some, it doesn’t mean Def Leppard’s sparkle lost any of its luster.
+In the end, new music from the band will always be welcomed.
+And just because Songs from the Sparkle Lounge doesn’t always shine for some doesn’t mean Def Leppard’s sparkle has lost any of its luster.